bactensor/yuma-simulation/README.md

 Run `nox -s make_release -- X.Y.Z` where `X.Y.Z` is the version you're releasing and follow the printed instructions.

 ### Using the archived metagraph based cases
-There are scripts tailored for generation of dividends charts and total dividends data.
+There are scripts tailored for generation of dividends charts and the total dividends data.
 The example usage:

-python3 ./scripts/archived_metagraph_simulation.py \
+python ./scripts/archived_metagraph_simulation.py \
   --subnet-id 21 \
   --bond-penalties 1.0, 0.99 \
   --epochs 40 \